 So, Mamas with littles, this is for you!
 If no one has ever warned you about the strong emotion that comes from graduating your baby’s clothes from the cute, tiny baby hangers to the big grown-up ones, consider this your warning.
 It may sound completely ridiculous now, but just wait until it happens.
-It catches you completely off-guard!
-So prepare yourself!
+It catches you so off-guard!

 The day is coming, the day when you can’t ignore the fact that they are quickly becoming a big person.
 The day when all of their little moments flash before your eyes, and you realize that your babies aren’t really babies anymore.

 Take in the smells, the curve of their face, their silly personality, and that oh-so-cute dimple.
 Because tomorrow it will be a little different.
 A little older.